-The numbers of states and of Gaussian mixtures per state, were the same for all phoneme models within each system, but were varied between systems to produce different alignment results.
+The numbers of states, and of Gaussian mixtures per state, were the same for all phoneme models within each system, but were varied between systems to produce different alignment results.

-The number of states per phoneme were varied from 2 to 5.
-For 2 and 3 state models, a strict left-right topology was used with no skips.
+The number of states per phoneme was varied between 2 and 5.
+For 2 and 3 state models, a strict left-right topology was used, with no skips.
 For 4 and 5 state models, 1-state skips were allowed so that shorter phonemes could still be modelled without extending the states of one model into neighbouring phonemes.

-The number of Gaussian mixtures per state was set to
+The number of Gaussian mixtures per state was set to either 1, 2, 4, or 8 for all phoneme models in each system.

-Thus for each of the 3 pre-processors, there are 4 choices of states per model, and 4 choices of mixtures per state, making a total of $3 \times 4 \times 4 = 48$ alignment systems.
+Thus for each of the 3 pre-processors, there are 4 different numbers of states per model, and 4 different numbers of mixtures per state, making a total of $3 \times 4 \times 4 = 48$ alignment systems.